Dacia Logan

 The Dacia Logan is a family of automobiles produced and marketed jointly by the French manufacturer Renault and its Romanian subsidiary Dacia since mid-2004, and was the successor to the Dacia 1310 and Dacia Solenza.
-It has been produced as a sedan, station wagon, or pick-up.
-It has been manufactured at Dacia's automobile plant in Mioveni, Romania, and at Renault (or its partners') plants in Morocco, Brazil, Argentina, Turkey, Russia, Colombia, Iran and India.
+It has been produced as a sedan, station wagon, and as a pick-up.
+It has been manufactured at Dacia's automobile plant in Mioveni, Romania, and at Renault (or its partners') plants in Morocco, Argentina, Turkey, Russia, Colombia, Iran and India.
 The pick-up has also been produced at Nissan's plant in Rosslyn, South Africa.